dustinpfister/blog_posts/_posts/js-math-log.md

 ## 4 - Conclusion

 So the Math.log method in the javaScript Math object is the first go to method that I will be using when I am in a situation where I want to find out the exponent of a number from a given base when I know the base and the result.
-The Math log method can be used to find an exponent in most situations as i ahve found thus far.
+The Math log method can be used to find an exponent in most situations as I have found thus far.

 There are of course other options though such as the [Math.log10](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/log10), and [Math.log2](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/log2) methods.
 Of course it should go without saying that a javaScript developer should be aware of the [Math.log](/2019/12/10/js-math-pow/) method also when it comes to situations in which that method needs to be used when working out an expression.